lirandepira/qlime/Readme.md

 # Description

+This library is intended for defining regions of non-interpretability for quantum learning models.
+The current versions is limited in scope as it extends a specific example introdcued in the research paper: https://arxiv.org/abs/2308.11098

 # User guide

-You can find below a sample client python script calling quantumlime
+You can find below a sample client python script calling quantumlime.

 ```Python
 from sklearn.model_selection import train_test_split